What a River Means

 The River to Recovery

-During the 2019 migration season, nearly 7,000 river herring ran up the Mill River.
-Gizzard shad, American eels, sea lamprey and other species were also seen.
+During the 2019 migration season, nearly 7,000 river herring ran up the Mill River, and in 2020, the number was over 13,000.
+Gizzard shad, American eels, sea lamprey and other species have also been seen in higher numbers.
 In the larger Taunton River system, monitoring has confirmed that American shad are spawning, and there have been numerous river otter sightings.

 The results seen in the Taunton River watershed are mirrored in other river systems across the state.
 Massachusetts saw its highest river herring returns in three decades in 2019—four runs had over half a million fish migrating.